TARAAI/PR-Label-Checker/README.md

       run: exit 1
 ```

-## Layered Labels
+## Related Labels
-To require labels specific to parent labels you can use `needs`
+To require labels related to other labels you can use `needs` on a specific job.

 ```
 jobs: